Canaiolo Grape Variety

 Poggio Nibbiale is also achieving remarkable success in the Maremma region with growing Canaiolo.
 Organic vineyards are cropped at very low yields (by the standards of Canaiolo) and made into a single-varietal cuvée that is both refined and approachable.
 After fermentation, the wine is matured for five months in oak barrels, adding structure and perfume.
 Fresh and floral, it deserves 5-star gastronomic treatment – braised lamb and polenta would be magnifico!

 In the 2013 vintage, Tuscan producer Castelvecchio decided to bottle its Canaiolo wines under a separate label: ‘Numero Otto.’
 This beautiful estate in the province of Pisa cultivates over 6 hectares in a bucolic paradise.
-Their extensive experience growing Canaiolo allowed the family to craft a very classy and fragrant wine with aromas of strawberries, white pepper, and violets.
+Their extensive experience growing Canaiolo allowed the family to craft a very classy and fragrant wine with strawberries, white pepper, and violet aromas.
 Proof indeed that Canaiolo is definitely not a second-rate Italian varietal in the right hands.
 If only more growers followed their example, the world could rediscover this underrated gem.
 There is also a small DOC in Tuscany – Pietraviva Canaiolo Nero DOC.
 Only 100% Canaiolo wines are permitted under the rules, albeit they are rarely exported.

 That said, change is the only constant, as the Greek philosopher Heraclitus once proclaimed.
 The Italian view of things is fluid at the best of times, and there is a vocal movement to increase the acreage and usage of Canaiolo.
 The single-varietal cuvées on the market have demonstrated their potential beyond all doubt.
 The question is: are enough winemakers listening?